 Pyros – A minion that can slide into Tempo and Control Mages alike, Pyros has some potential.
 That said, it’s rarely a mandatory component of a top tier deck.

 Knights of the Frozen Throne Best Cards to Craft

 Prince Keleseth – After the nerfs to Innervate and Fiery War Axe there became room in most aggro decks for Prince Keleseth.
-The deck has empowered the Rogue class, but also helps Pirate Warrior maintain a spot in the high meta.
+The card has empowered the Rogue class, but also helps Pirate Warrior maintain a spot in the high meta.

 The Lich King – The Lich King is the first Neutral Legendary printed that, similar to Ragnaros the Firelord and Dr. Boom in the past, can be included in nearly any deck and perform well.
 Crafting this card is certainly a safe bet.

 - Example Deck List: Big Priest – Big Priest is able to cheat out high-cost minions (like The Lich King) in a variety of ways, providing massive swing turns early in the game.